 Drucker’s keen insight about the power of questions has long been a guiding inspiration for Hal Gregersen.
 An innovation and leadership guru, Hal is Executive Director of the MIT Leadership Center and Senior Lecturer at the MIT Sloan School of Management.
 While Hal’s expertise expands across all areas of innovative leadership, asking the right questions cuts deeply across all of his work.
 He challenges organizations and individuals to question the way we think and act to build a better, more creative world.

 Putting his insight into practice, he is the creator of a unique executive development experience “Leadership and the Lens: Learning at the Intersection of Innovation and Image-Making.”
 The course draws on Hal’s two passions – photography and innovation–to teach participants how to ask radically better questions and change their impact as leaders.
-Ranked as one of the world’s most influential management thinkers by Thinkers50, Hal regularly delivers inspirational keynote speeches, motivational executive seminars and transformational coaching experiences.
+Ranked consistently as one of the world’s most influential management thinkers by Thinkers50, Hal regularly delivers inspirational keynote speeches, motivational executive seminars and transformational coaching experiences.
 He also works with a diverse set of companies to help them master the challenges of innovation and change, from Chanel to IBM to the World Economic Forum.